 - Third pass: detailed grammar analysis.
-I note any sentences with new grammar and study in detail why each sentence was written as it was.
+Note any sentences with new grammar and study the sentence constrution in detail.

 I use labels on my Trello board to document my current pass.
-I also set a due date on my translation to make sure that I keep myself on track to complete my translation.
+Setting a due date on my translation will make sure that I keep myself on track to complete my translation.

 Try Journaling in Another Language

 Under goals for this week, I have two goals to write a German and Japanese Lang-8 entry.
-Lang-8 is a community based website where you write diary entries in your target language.
+The Lang-8 website allows you to write diary entries in your target language.
 Native speakers will correct your entries.
 As part of the community, you also correct entries from users who are learning your native language.
 Lang-8 is a great platform to make new friends and learn more about other cultures.

-I translate everything into German using a rough translation framework.
-I don’t translate word for word.
-I focus on concepts instead.
+I translate everything into German using a rough translation framework instead of translating word for word.
+Instead, I focus on concepts.
 By avoiding word for word translation, I make the process less painful.
-I also want to use more natural phrases, and concept translation works better in producing more natural sounding German.
+Also, I want to use more natural phrases.
+Concept translation works better in producing more natural sounding German.
 After I have completed my translation, I post it as an entry to Lang-8.
 Hopefully, I receive some corrections.

 Also, consider journaling your victories.
 Learning a new language takes years of study.
 It’s easy to lose motivation when you don’t see yourself making progress.
 Write about what you have learned.
 You’ll motivate yourself to keep studying.